wikindx/wikindx/website/web/src/content/install/install.md

 files and folders under .svn need to be readable, writable and executable (7).

-WIKINDX create folders with 777 permissions so that it works in all cases, notably the installation of the core and components, for managing caches and data.
+WIKINDX creates folders with 777 permissions so that it works in all cases, notably the installation of the core and components, for managing caches and data.
 You can correct it later if you want the best possible security.